Submit Article

 What Were the Facts of This Case?

-The dispute arose out of a 2013 share purchase agreement (the "Agreement") between the claimant, DJA, and the defendant, DJB.
-Under the Agreement, DJB agreed to purchase shares in a company (the "Company") from DJA in two tranches.
-The purchase consideration was to be adjusted based on the Company's "Final Valuation", which involved a comparison of the compensation costs for certain "Key Management Roles" (KMRs) against "Market Benchmarks" for those roles.
+The genesis of the dispute can be traced back to a share purchase agreement entered into between DJA (the claimant) and DJB (the defendant) in January 2013.
+Under the Agreement, the defendant contracted to purchase from the claimant shares in a company (the "Company").
+The transaction was structured such that the purchase consideration for the shares would be adjusted based on the Company’s "Final Valuation."
+This valuation process was complex, involving a comparison of the compensation costs for certain "Key Management Roles" (KMRs) against "Market Benchmarks" for those roles.

 How Did the Court Analyse the Issues?